pivotal-cf/docs-addon-compliance-tools/README.md

 ## Style Guide

-Product name is Pivotal Compliance Scanner in v1.2 and later.
+Product name is  Compliance Scanner in v1.2 and later.
 Product name is Compliance Scanner for PCF in v1.1 and earlier.